|Utah State Sales Tax for 2016||Maximum Municipal Sales Tax|

 What is the Utah Sales Tax?

-Local governments in Utah are allowed to add a local sales tax of up to 3.6 percent on top of the UT state sales tax for all qualifying sales in their jurisdiction - so the actual sales tax paid on any purchase in Utah can be up to 8.35% depending on location.
+Local governments in Utah are allowed to add a local sales tax of up to 3.350 percent on top of the UT state sales tax for all qualifying sales in their jurisdiction - in practice, the actual sales tax paid on any purchase in Utah can be up to 8.1% depending on location.

 The average sales tax in Utah, including local sales taxes charged by counties and cities, ranges from 5.95% to 8.35%.
 A special sales tax of 16.35% is collected on car rental fees within Salt Lake City.